 Whatever Happened to Erin Esurance?

-Why Did Esurance Get Rid of Erin?
+Why Did Esurance Get Rid of Erin Esurance?

 Esurance Commercials Post-Erin

 A recent ad campaign features people of a certain age who demonstrate a comical lack of tech-savviness.
 One woman posted her vacation photos to her “wall” – not the Facebook kind, but the actual structural wall of her house – for ease of sharing.
-She also tells us that she saved 15% on her car insurance by spending 15 minutes on the phone.
-Her friend, bemused by the entire scene, points out that she saved more than 15% in half the time by using Esurance.
-The first woman tells that second that she is being “unfriended.”
-This play on the norms of social media is amusing, and pokes fun at GEICO’s “antiquated” way of doing business.
+She also tells us that she saved 15 percent on her car insurance by spending 15 minutes on the phone.
+Her friend, bemused by the entire scene, points out that she saved more than 15 percent in half the time by using Esurance.
+The first woman tells that second that she is “unfriended.”
+The commercial plays on the norms of social media, while simultaneously poking fun at GEICO’s old way of doing business.
 Esurance is targeting GEICO with their new ad campaign, which may be a dangerous strategy.
+GEICO is one of the biggest spenders when it comes to insurance ads.

-We are bombarded with advertisements throughout our days, and most of them fade to white noise before too long.
-Although the purpose of the Esurance commercials is to point out that a consumer can do better than GEICO, there’s no way to know if that message gets across, or if people are just left thinking about other famous auto insurance icons.
+We see ads constantly throughout the day, and most of them fade to white noise before too long.
+Although the purpose of the Esurance commercials is to demonstrate ease of use, there’s no way to know if that message gets across.
+Or perhaps, people are just left thinking about other famous auto insurance icons.